Pradumnasaraf/DevOps/docs/docker/introduction.md

 ### Docker Network

-To connect to our created containers, Docker provides several network drivers.
-The available default drivers are bridge, host, and null.
+Docker provides multiple network drivers.
+For local learning and day-to-day usage, the most common built-in drivers are `bridge`, `host`, and `none`.

-- Bridge network creates a virtual network that allows containers to communicate with each other using IP addresses.
-We need to create a custom bridge network to enable DNS resolution between containers.
-Only containers connected to the same custom bridge network can communicate with each other directly.
-It doesn't work with the default bridge network.
+- A `bridge` network lets containers communicate on the same Docker host.
+User-defined bridge networks are usually preferred because they provide automatic DNS-based service discovery between containers.

-- Host network uses the host machine's network stack inside the container.
-We can use this network for applications that require high network performance.
-We don't need to expose ports here.
+- A `host` network shares the host machine's network stack with the container.
+It is useful in specific performance-sensitive cases, and it removes the need for Docker port publishing.

-- Using Null network driver disables the networking for the container.
+- A `none` network disables networking for the container.

 ![docker network](https://user-images.githubusercontent.com/37767537/223677649-babf850a-a87f-46bd-bb32-425801f05b2e.png)